 Expectations of Coaches

 Each coach’s main objective is to provide our athletes with as much quality individual and team training as possible in a positive and encouraging learning environment.
-They are required to plan and organize their team’s individual practice sessions, administer instruction at tournaments, and develop the composition and organization of the team.
+They are required to communicate effectively, plan and organize their team’s individual practice sessions, administer instruction at tournaments, and develop the composition and organization of the team.
 Our coaches strive to be to be excellent role models for the players and all others with whom they may come into contact.
 The staff of VIP Volleyball will provide all the administration for tournaments, travel, and finances within the club so our coaches can concentrate on coaching and their own professional growth.

 At VIP, we consider practice attendance to be of the utmost importance.
 We acknowledge that volleyball is the ultimate team sport.
 Our teams require each individual to be present at practices, work hard, and be the best they can be.
 Our teams rely on the work of the individuals to be a successful team.